 - The BA degree must include a thesis on the subject of English, or equivalent.
 The content of the thesis and the method used should be relevant to the chosen specialisation in the Master programme.
 The thesis needs to be written in English and should be submitted to your user account at www.universityadmissions.se

 Proficiency in English documented by an international proficiency test:

 - an IELTS test with a minimum of 7.5 (and no module under 7), or equivalent knowledge; or

 - a Cambridge Certificate of Proficiency with an A or B grade; or

 - a TOEFL test including TWE with a minimum of 630 (paper) 267 (computer) or 109 (Internet).

-You can study the programme from anywhere in the world as long as you have a reliable internet connection, as well as on campus in Falun, Sweden.
-We have regular meetings, seminars and lectures online where both campus and net-based students can discuss material together.
+You can study the programme from anywhere in the world as long as you have a reliable internet connection.
+We have regular meetings, seminars and lectures online.
 Dalarna University is recognized as an attractive institution for net-based learning among language students, especially because of our real-time net-based seminars.
 Join this programme and explore the world where English is used.